frejanordsiek/hdf5storage/README.rst

      * Issue #62.
 Builtin marshallers have priority over user provided ones when selecting the right marshaller to handle a particular type, as opposed to the other way around in the 0.1.x.
+     * Issue #65.
+Added the ability to load marshallers from other python packages via plugin using the ``'hdf5storage.marshallers.plugins'`` entry point in their ``setup.py`` files.
+Third party marshallers are not loaded into the default initial ``MarshallerCollection``.
+Users who want to use them must call ``make_new_default_MarshallerCollection`` with the ``load_plugins`` option set to ``True``.
+     * Issue #66.
+A version Marshaller API has been added to make it easier for developers to write plugin marshallers without having to do extensive checking of the ``hdf5storage`` package version.
+       The Marshaller API version will advance separately from the package version.
+The initial version is ``'1.0'``.
      * Issue #27.
 Added of paths with null characters and slashes.
 It is used for the field names of structured numpy ndarrays as well as the keys of ``dict`` like objects when writing their values